-The AAT Professional Diploma in Accounting is the most advanced AAT accounting qualification.
+The AAT Professional Diploma in Accounting (Level 4) is the most advanced AAT accounting qualification.
 It's ideal if you have a lot of accounting experience and are looking to become a financial team leader or set up your own practice.
 It's also the next step from the Advanced Diploma in Accounting.

 At this advanced level, you'll cover complex and advanced finance processes and topics.
-You'll be able to draft financial statements for limited companies, recommend strategy for accounting systems, and build and present complex management accounting reports.
+You'll be able to draft financial statements for limited companies, recommend

 Once you've passed, you'll automatically become an affiliate AAT member.
 You'll also be able to achieve internationally-recognised professional MAAT status if you have the right work experience.

 There are no deadlines except the end of the generous support period, so you can set your own timetable and work around your current job or family responsibilities.
 You'll be supported from enrolment to graduation by your AAT expert tutor and our dedicated student support team, so you'll have everything you need to succeed.

 That's why our AAT pass rate is 95%.

 *Based on 1,280 exam sittings and 1,215 passes by ICS Learn AAT students between July 2015 and June 2016.

 The AAT Professional Diploma in Accounting (AQ2016 Syllabus) sits on the Qualifications and Credit Framework at Level 4, or Level 8 in the Scottish system.